NUCS331/HW0-Installation/README.md

 ## Option 2: Microsoft Word Report

 Submit a PDF-file created using the MS Word report template provided.
-Open the template from here and create your own copy to start your report for homework 0.
+Download the template from here and create your own copy to start your report for homework 0.

 # How to submit your work